Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 AMD Versal™ adaptive SoCs combine programmable logic (PL), processing system (PS), and AI Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
 The hardware and software are targeted for programming and optimization by data scientists and software and hardware developers.
 A host of tools, software, libraries, IP, middleware, and frameworks enable Versal adaptive SoCs to support all industry-standard design flows.

 FIR filter architecture is a rich and fruitful electrical engineering domain, especially when the input sampling rate becomes higher than the clock rate of the device (Super Sampling Rate or SSR).
 For the PL, there exists a number of solutions that are already available using turnkey IP solution (FIR Compiler).
-The AI Engine array is a completely new processor and processor array architecture with enormous compute capabilities, so an efficient filtering architecture has to be found using all the capabilities of the AI Engine array, but also all the communications that are possible with the PL.
+The AI Engine array is a completely new processor and processor array architecture with enormous compute capabilities.
+You must find an efficient filtering architecture using all the capabilities of the AI Engine array and all the communications possible with the PL.

-The purpose of this tutorial is to provide a methodology to enable you to make appropriate choices depending on the filter characteristics, and to provide examples on how to implement Super Sampling Rate (SSR) FIR Filters on a Versal adaptive SoC AI Engine processor array.
+The purpose of this tutorial is to provide a methodology to enable you to make appropriate choices depending on the filter characteristics, and to provide examples on how to implement Super Sampling Rate (SSR) FIR filters on a Versal adaptive SoC AI Engine processor array.

 ## Before You Begin

-Before beginning this tutorial, you should be familiar with Versal adaptive SoC architecture and more specifically on the AI Engine array processor and interconnect architecture.
+Before beginning this tutorial, familiarise yourself with Versal adaptive SoC architecture, and specifically, the AI Engine array processor and interconnect architecture.

-**IMPORTANT**: Before beginning the tutorial, make sure that you have installed the Vitis 2025.2 software.
-The Vitis release includes all the embedded base platforms, including the VCK190 base platform that is used in this tutorial.
-In addition, ensure that you have downloaded the Common Images for Embedded Vitis Platforms from this link: [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025-2.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025-2.html).
+>**IMPORTANT**: Before beginning the tutorial, install the AMD Vitis™ 2025.2 software platform.
+The Vitis release includes all the embedded base platforms, including the VCK190 base platform that this tutorial uses.
+Also, download the Common Images for Embedded Vitis Platforms from this link: [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025-2.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025-2.html).

-The `common image` package contains a prebuilt Linux kernel and root file system that can be used with the Versal board for embedded design development using Vitis.
+The `common image` package contains a prebuilt Linux kernel and root file system that you can use with the Versal board for embedded design development using the AMD Vitis™ software platform.

 Before starting this tutorial, run the following steps:

 1. Go to the directory where you have unzipped the Versal Common Image package.